Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/03 Chapter - Moves.md

 Depending on the scale of the current action, you might be visualizing a montage of days (a journey, for example) or the passing of a mere second (an intense fight).
 Always think from the standpoint of the fiction—even if it’s obvious what move you’ll make.
 Then, translate the fiction into the mechanics

 of a move, and back to the fiction again as you play out the result.
-To learn more about how fiction and mechanics interact, see [[The Mechanics and the Fiction|page 203]]
+To learn more about how fiction and mechanics interact, see [[The Mechanics and the Fiction]]

 ### Not Everything is a Move
 Don’t let your session jump from move to move without any roleplay, worldbuilding, or storytelling.
 If you’re doing something safe and certain, it’s probably not a move.
 If you’d rather gloss over something, do it.